ReaperOAK/KCAdashboard/src/routes/docs.md

 ## File Explanations

 - **adminRoutes.js**
-  Exports an array or object of route definitions for all admin-related pages (dashboard, user management, analytics, etc.).
+  Exports an array or object of route definitions for all admin-related pages (dashboard, user management, analytics, quiz management, quiz editing, etc.).
 Handles route protection and layout for admin users.

 - **chessRoutes.js**
   Defines routes for chess features, such as game area, PGN management, and player-vs-player modes.
 Organizes chess-related navigation and access.